 b.
 Or, through dragging and dropping your documents into your Desk Space.

 With Casedo you can simultaneously import multiple documents into your bundle as well as importing all bookmarks attached to those documents.
+For more information on what different image and document formats Casedo can import, see Importing documents and images into Casedo.

 3. Organise the documents